andrasq/node-qunpack/README.md

 `unpack`.
 Each conversion specifier is a format letter followed by an optional count (default `1`).

+Note that the `pack/unpack` conversions are incomplete, it is not possible to specify all four combinations of signed/unsigned/little-e/big-e (endianness can be controlled only for unsigneds and only for integers).
+I needed signed big-endian support, so this implementation interprets "machine byte order" as being big-endian.

 The conversion count is interpreted as:

     [aAHZ]<length> - a `length` byte string (default 1 byte)